ymmy02/Vacant-House-Classifier/README.md

-# Empty House Classifier
+# Vacant House Classifier

-Identify whether a house is empty or not by using the image label classifier.
+Identify whether a house is vacant or not by using the image label classifier.